Live! at the Star-Club in Hamburg, Germany; 1962: Reissues

 Front cover of the 1995 Lingalong CD reissue.

 Over the next two decades, the recordings were licensed to several record companies, resulting in numerous releases with varying track selections.
 In 1979, Pickwick Records performed some additional audio filtering and equalisation of the songs on the Lingasong US version, and released it over two volumes as First Live Recordings; the set included the song "Hully Gully" that was mistakenly credited to the Beatles, but was actually performed by Cliff Bennett and the Rebel Rousers, another act on the Star-Club bill.
 In 1981, Audio Fidelity Enterprises released Historic Sessions in the UK, the first single package with all 30 Beatles tracks from the original Star-Club releases.
 Several additional songs from the Star-Club tapes have appeared on Beatles bootleg records over the years.

-In 1985, a bootlegger known as "Richard", who had already found infamy by issuing several titles with controversial covers and content, issued his own bootleg version of the Star Club tapes without any of the editing found on the official releases, entitled The Beatles vs. the Third Reich—directly parodying The Beatles vs the Four Seasons in both name and cover.
+In 1985, a bootlegger known as "Richard", who had already found infamy by issuing several titles with controversial covers and content (such as "Elvis' Greatest Shit"), issued his own bootleg version of the Star Club tapes without any of the editing found on the official releases, entitled The Beatles vs. the Third Reich—directly parodying The Beatles vs the Four Seasons in both name and cover.

 The release of the recordings on two CDs by industry giant Sony Music in 1991 sparked renewed legal attention by the Beatles (as represented by Paul McCartney, Harrison, Starr, and Yoko Ono).
 Sony also produced a version specifically for their Columbia House music club, but Sony withdrew the titles in 1992 as a lawsuit was progressing.
 Lingasong's CD release of the original set prompted another lawsuit from the Beatles in 1996; the case was decided in 1998 in favour of the Beatles, who were granted ownership of the tapes and exclusive rights to their use.
 Harrison appeared in person to provide evidence in the case, and his testimony was cited as an important factor in the judge's decision.
 Harrison characterised the claim that Lennon gave Taylor permission for the recording as "a load of rubbish", and added: "One drunken person recording another bunch of drunks does not constitute business deals."

 In 2022, film director Peter Jackson speculated that the technology used to enhance the audio of the Beatles' Let It Be sessions for his documentary Get Back could also be used to increase the quality of the Star-Club tapes.
 In a 2023 interview, Jackson confirmed that he and his staff recently located and purchased the original tapes and plan on using machine learning to clean them up, though Apple currently has no plans for release.